 In the digital age, you never know who is on the other side of your conversation, and luring children in via a computer, system or network is a very serious crime, as well.

 As grave as sexual crimes are, if you or anyone you know finds themselves in this awful situation, whether as perpetrator or victim, you need the best legal advice you can get to make sure your rights are fully protected.
-You need a Las Vegas Sexual Assault Defense Lawyer.
+You need a Las Vegas Criminal Defense Lawyer.